 Not covered: Repairs to damage arising from the disconnection or interruption to the main electrical supply; transformers; repair of low voltage wiring; generators; non-utility supplied power and/or lines; and damage from accidents, negligence or otherwise caused by you, others or unusual circumstances.
-The meter that measures the amount of electricity used is not covered by this plan.
+The meter that measures the amount of electricity used is not covered by this plan but is covered by your provider.
 Additional exclusions apply.

 Making a Service Call: Your plan starts the day your form is processed, and there is an initial 30-day waiting period before you can make a service call, giving you 11 months of coverage during the first year.
 Upon renewal/reactivation (if applicable), you will not be subject to a waiting period.

 Cancellation: You may cancel within 30 days of your start date for a full refund; cancellations after the first 30 days will result in a pro-rata refund less any claims paid (where applicable).
 Most basic homeowners insurance policies do not cover repair or replacement of these lines.
 If you find you have similar coverage, you can contact HomeServe to cancel and you will receive a refund of your service agreement fee, less any claims paid (where applicable).